 Back to the Collins, Georg Collin was listed as having taught there 1893-1896.
-An added item of interest was that the Festschrift was printed by Paetsch & Collin, the last firm the Collins, in this case Gertrude, were associated with.
+An added item of interest was that the Festschrift was printed by Paetsch & Collin, the last firm the Collins, in this case Gertrud, were associated with.
 What was left of W. Collin was aryanized in 1939.
-Details to this relationship and the history of the firm under Gertrude have not been found.
+Details to this relationship and the history of the firm under Gertrud have not been found.
 I was also very pleased that my copy of this little publication came from the collection of Werner Kiessig, the [East] Berlin based member of the Meister der Einbandkunst.

 |Fifty years Buchbinder-Fachschule Berlin in 1938.|